- What is possible with Photochemical Machining (PCM)?

 Using the control handle drag an offset line out from your design.
 Change the line color to blue and the stroke width to 0.8mm.
 Drag the control handle back in towards your construction line until the inside edge meets your design:

-Once you are happy with the location of the offset line, from the menu choose Path > Object to Path to convert the linked line into a proper path for adding the tab break in:
+Once you are happy with the location of the offset line, from the menu choose Path > Object to Path to convert the linked line into a proper path:

 Lastly, remove the construction line from your design.